 Guest Blogger: G.E.
 Masana

 G.E.
 Masana's roster of wedding clients have included magazine editors, models, art directors, actors, opera singers, cinematographers, fashion designers, graphic artists and photographers.
-He's been seen in Bridal Guide, Town & Country, New York Magazine, Style Me Pretty, among many more.
+He's been seen in Bridal Guide, Town & Country, New York Magazine, among many more.
 He currently writes about weddings for Huffington Post.
 A sought-after documentary wedding photographer, he's been interviewed by the two leading international professional wedding photography journals and was awarded by the International Society of Professional Wedding Photographers.

 Sure, it was an ancient superstition that bad luck would soon follow if the groom saw the bride in her gown before the wedding.
 In today’s modern world, though, even non-superstitious couples still wrangle over the question whether to see each other prior to the ceremony.
 The main reason couples today seem to keep the tradition alive is because they believe it builds up the mystique before the walk down the aisle.
 However, other couples recognize the time manage benefits of seeing each other before the ceremony — meeting earlier for photos gets you to your party sooner.